burak28/burak28/README.md

 - 👋 Hi, I’m @burak28
 - 👀 I’m interested in Machine learning and data science
-- 🌱 I’m currently learning artifical intellegience
+- 🌱 I’m currently learning artifical intelligence
-- 📫 How to reach me send message
+- 📫 How to reach me?
+Send an e-mail! burakarslanbir@gmail.com

 <!---
 burak28/burak28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.